These fun activities for babies will keep little ones entertained while also boosting important developmental skills.

 3 || Rocking and swaying

-This is an activity that most caregivers of infants do instinctively, but – as with carrying and wearing a baby – rocking and swaying with an infant has more benefits than meets the eye!
+This is an infant activity that most caregivers do instinctively, but – as with carrying and wearing a baby – rocking and swaying with an infant has more benefits than meets the eye!
 Rocking in a rocking chair or holding your infant while bouncing gently on an exercise ball is another great way to provide calming vestibular input for little ones, input that helps them learn about where their body is in space.
 Pair rocking and swaying with a song, and you’ll add the benefit of auditory input as well.

 4 || Music and singing

 Speaking of songs, singing to babies and playing music is great not only for calming and comforting, but also to help a baby discriminate between auditory input (e.g. telling the difference between mom’s familiar voice and someone singing on the radio).
 Music can also be a great distraction during tummy time or to begin to encourage a baby to turn his head from one side to the other.
+These baby action songs are perfect options for mixing music with movement!

 5 || Simple toys

-are great for getting a baby’s visual attention and, as time goes on, her gaze will follow her grasp and she’ll want to look at what she’s holding – the beginning of eye hand coordination.
-Play mats with arches and dangling toys
+At this stage (and really at any stage), fancy toys aren’t necessary.
+Simple rattles, easy-to-grasp balls, and soft books are great for getting a baby’s visual attention and, as time goes on, her gaze will follow her grasp and she’ll want to look at what she’s holding – the beginning of eye hand coordination.
+Play mats with arches and dangling toys to look at are great play options too for this age.
+Check out our other suggestions for development boosting toys for babies!

 6 || Bath and lotion/massage